-Plane goes missing near Hood Canal, state officials say
+4 found dead after single-engine Cessna crashes near Hood Canal on flight from Seattle

 - Homeland Security agents took $15M in bribes, closed their eyes

+There were no survivors, and identities of those killed in the crash were not immediately released.

 Authorities in Jefferson County began a search of the area Thursday night, which was later called off due to poor visibility.
-The ground search resumed at daybreak Friday morning, and authorities are also working to track the airplane’s emergency locator signal, the department said.
+The ground search resumed at daybreak Friday morning, the department said.

+Investigators with the Federal Aviation Administration and National Transportation Safety Board will arrive on scene Saturday morning to examine the aircraft, authorities said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.